MengyaoWu1992/jetson_ML_container_collection/README.md

 # jetson_ML_container_collection
+Note that, the base image in the dockerfile is for Nvidia's jetson products, such as jetson nano.
+The image is for ARM64.
+If you wish to use the dockerfile to build docker image for PC (X84), change it to a linux base image which contains tensorflow gpu lib.

-flask with ML training, model merge, transfer learning functions inside container
+Flask with ML training, model merge, transfer learning functions inside container

         git clone https://github.com/MengyaoWuNotAvailable/jetson_ML_container_collection.git